webmandman/dotfiles/README.md

 3. scoop bucket add extras
 4. scoop install neovim
 5. scoop install komorebi
+5. scoop install oh-my-posh
+5. oh-my-posh font install meslo
+6. oh-my-posh theme config
+    - Edit the dotfile Microsoft.PowerShell_profile.ps1 and reference the theme file in the dotfiles.
+    - Currently I've only added dracula and AMRO to dotfiles
+6. install (aliases, oh-my-posh, zoxide)
+6. PowerShell $PROFILE
+    - Scope:
+        - Current User: only you
+        - All Users: everyone on the computer
+    - Host:
+        - All Hosts: any powershell environment (console, ISE, VS Code terminal, etc.)
+        - Current Host: only this specific powershell host
+    - View the location of all possible ps1 scripts:
+        - run `$PROFILE.AllUsersAllHosts`
+        - run `$PROFILE.AllUsersCurrentHost`
+        - run `$PROFILE.CurrentuserAllHosts`
+        - run `$PROFILE.CurrentuserCurrentHost`
+    - Symlink the Powershell profile script to CurrentUserAllHosts (only for me on all hosts - woohooo)
+    - Run `New-Item -Path 'C:\Users\daniel.mejia\OneDrive - Psomas\Documents\PowerShell\profile.ps1' -ItemType SymbolicLink -Value 'C:\Users\daniel.mejia\.dotfiles\Microsoft.PowerShell_profile.ps1'`
 6. Install zLocation (equivelant to zoxide)
    - `Install-Module ZLocation -Scope CurrentUser; Import-Module ZLocation; Add-Content -Value "`r`n`r`nImport-Module ZLocation`r`n" -Encoding utf8 -Path $PROFILE.CurrentUserAllHosts`
    - use `z` like you would `cd` and it will keep track of all your visited paths